ArtLabBocconi/random_feature_hopfield/README.md

 - `saddle_point` contains the codes to solve the saddle point equations described in the manuscript.

 ## Numerical Results
-### General Usage
-Todo...

 ### Example
-Below we show an example of how to generate a factor magnetization curve as a function of $\alpha$, given $N$ and $\alpha_d$
+Below we show an example of how to generate a factor magnetisation curve as a function of $\alpha$, given $N$ and $\alpha_d$
 ```julia
 julia> include("RFHopfieldModel.jl"); RFH=RFHopfieldModel